Typeform (service): Software

 The "typeforms" present questions which slide down one after another showing only one question at a time to keep users engaged and can include images, and GIFs or videos.
 The tool includes "Calculator," custom "Thank You" screens, "Question Groups" which allow questions to be added to sections or include sub-questions and "Logic Jump" which customizes the questions a user sees based on their selections.
 The form can be embedded into a website, open in a pop-up, or be accessed through a unique URL.
 The form-builder uses a freemium business model.

 Typeform I/O was a developer API which creates forms based on user data.
 The API allows users to generate forms using code rather than the traditional Typeform tool.
 Typeform.io was a standalone service, not connected with Typeform.com.
 This service was discontinued in early 2018.

 Typeform launched a developer platform in September 2017.
 Developer-oriented APIs & SDKs are similar to Typeform.io's functionality, but is now integrated into the rest of the platform.
-Developers can create forms programatically using Create API, retrieve form results using Responses API or Webhooks, and perform advanced form embedding with the Embedding SDK.'
+Developers can create forms programmatically using Create API, retrieve form results using Responses API or Webhooks, and perform advanced form embedding with the Embedding SDK.'

 Typeform launched a no-code chatbot builder, Chat by Typeform, in June 2021.